Far-Right Activists Are Stealing Tricks From YouTubers And It's Going To Get People Hurt

 Similar infighting is also taking place among new far-right influencers in Europe.
 Paul Joseph Watson, a British writer for Infowars, is currently in a YouTube video battle with Martin Sellner of Generation Identity after Watson called Sellner an “identitarian vigilante.”
 Sellner’s videos are not monetized and his group is having a tough time even finding a bank that will work with it.
 Watson has a full-time gig writing for Infowars and his YouTube channel has ads on it.

 Despite all of this, Southern still believes approaching far-right activism as a social media influencer is the way to go.
-She’s excited about recent controversies, like YouTube and Disney’s Maker Studios dropping video game YouTuber PewDiePie over anti-Semitic jokes, H3H3 Productions’ JonTron doing interviews with Breitbart and far-right YouTuber Sargon of Akkad, or sexual education vlogger Laci Green making videos playing with alt-right themes.
+She’s excited about recent controversies, like YouTube and Disney’s Maker Studios dropping video game YouTuber PewDiePie over anti-Semitic jokes, YouTube comedian JonTron doing interviews with Breitbart and far-right YouTuber Sargon of Akkad, or sexual education vlogger Laci Green making videos playing with alt-right themes.
 To Southern, these are signs that she’s on the right side of things.

 “Laci Green is kind of like, maybe I was wrong, maybe I'm a little more redpilled than I thought I was.
 Everyone’s switching as the tides change,” Southern said.
 “I have friends that are over on the normal side of YouTube.
 And there are a lot more people than people think that are right-wing on the normal side of YouTube.
 A lot more.”